Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 biographies -- Profiles in Courage https://en.wikipedia.org/wiki/Profiles_in_Courage
 bonnes et mauvaises cartes
 brain rot https://en.wikipedia.org/wiki/Brain_rot
-broken window theory
-bullying = Lack of consideration and empathy for those without power, Disrespectful behavior that is overt or subtle (in public or behind closed doors), Verbal aggression, sarcasm, or psychological manipulation.
+Brandolini's Law = The amount of energy needed to refute bullshit is an order of magnitude bigger than to produce it broken window theory bullying = Lack of consideration and empathy for those without power, Disrespectful behavior that is overt or subtle (in public or behind closed doors), Verbal aggression, sarcasm, or psychological manipulation.
 Unreasonable or constantly changing directives and deadlines.
 Singling out individuals.
 “Mobbing,” in which a group of people gang up on an individual bullying = repeated pattern of offensive, intimidating, or hostile behavior(s) or language, often by a strong or other person of authority.
 Bullying creates a toxic atmosphere for everyone, but may be accepted by many as “part of the workplace culture”